mhinz/vim-galore/README.md

 #### Mappings?

 You can define your own mappings with the `:map` family of commands.
-Each command of that family defines a mappping for a certain set of modes.
+Each command of that family defines a mapping for a certain set of modes.
 Technically Vim comes with a whopping 12 modes, 6 of them can be mapped:

 | Recursive | Non-recursive | Modes                            |